hainuo-wang/MODEM/README.md

 ## 🙏 Acknowledgement

 We would like to thank [Mingjia Li](https://github.com/lime-j ) for the insightful discussions and feedback.
 We are grateful for the computational resource support provided by Google's TPU Research Cloud.
+This code is based on the [BasicSR](https://github.com/XPixelGroup/BasicSR), [MambaIR](https://github.com/csguoh/MambaIR), [VMamba](https://github.com/MzeroMiko/VMamba) and [Histoformer](https://github.com/sunshangquan/Histoformer).
+Thanks for their awesome work.